Robust Reinforcement Learning as a Stackelberg Game via Adaptively-Regularized Adversarial Training: Experiments

 \subsection{Benchmark Algorithms}

-We consider 2 game formulations: zero-sum and RRL-Stack, and 3 existing learning algorithms here:
+We consider 2 game formulations: zero-sum and RRL-Stack, and 3 existing learning algorithms as follows:

-\paragraph{Gradient-descent-ascend (GDA):} GDA alternates between the policy gradient updates of protagonist and adversary at 1:1 ratio \cite{zhang2021don}.
+\paragraph{Gradient-descent-ascend (GDA).} GDA alternates between the policy gradient updates of protagonist and adversary at 1:1 ratio \cite{zhang2021don}.

-\paragraph{Maximin operator:} Maximin operator is similar to GDA, but the difference is that the adversary updates multiple iterations between each update of the protagonist \cite{tessler2019action}.
-In the experiments, we use a ratio of 1:3 to alternate between the updates of protagonist and adversary.
+\paragraph{Maximin operator.} Maximin operator is similar to GDA, but the difference is that the adversary updates multiple iterations between each update of the protagonist \cite{tessler2019action}.
+In the experiments, we use a ratio of 1:3 to alternate between the updates of the protagonist and the adversary.

-\paragraph{Learning with opponent-learning awareness (LOLA):} LOLA \cite{foerster2017learning} is a seminal work in considering the opponent while doing gradient ascent.
+\paragraph{Learning with opponent-learning awareness (LOLA).} LOLA \cite{foerster2017learning} is a seminal work in considering the opponent while doing gradient ascent.
 We choose LOLA for its similarity to the Stackelberg learning dynamics.

-We consider several combinations of game formulations and learning algorithms: zero-sum game formulation with GDA, Maximin operator and LOLA; RRL-Stack game formulation with GDA, Maximin Operator and Stack-PG. \textit{Zero-sum + GDA} and \textit{zero-sum + Maximin operator} are widely used in existing works of RARL.
+We consider several combinations of game formulations and learning algorithms: zero-sum game formulation with GDA, Maximin operator, and LOLA; RRL-Stack game formulation with GDA, Maximin operator, and Stack-PG. \textit{Zero-sum + GDA} and \textit{zero-sum + Maximin operator} are widely used in existing works of RARL.
 We also include a non-robust training baseline (\textit{No-Adv}) to highlight the difference between robust and non-robust training.

 Without specific mention, the policies are parametrized by MLPs with two hidden layers.
 All the agents are trained using policy gradient algorithms with Adam optimizer and the same learning rate.
 Each plot is computed with 5 policies generated from different random seeds.
 The episodic reward is evaluated over 48 episodes for each policy.
-More experiment details are included in the Appendix C, and all relevant source code is included in the supplementary material.
+More experiment details are included in Appendix C.